 Before GW Pharmaceuticals, Gover received an MBA from INSEAD in France and then served as the Head of Corporate Affairs at Ethical Holdings, plc.
-Once called "The world's most useful drug dealer" by the Independent, for his hand in creating Sativex, Gover always believed in the power of cannabinoid-based medications.
+Once called "The world's most useful drug dealer" by the Independent, for his hand in creating Sativex, Gover always believed in the power of cannabinoids.

 In the early days of GW Pharmaceuticals, Gover reportedly worked without a salary to help the company get started.
-While there's little public information about Gover on a personal level, his unwavering belief in cannabis-based medications is helping make cannabis therapy acceptable.
+While there's little public information about Gover on a personal level, his unwavering belief in cannabis is helping make cannabis more acceptable.

 Michael Gorenstein – Cronos